 Long‑term water resource assessments (LTWRAs) help us monitor the state of our water resources.
-Under the Water Act (1989) we perform a LTWRA every 15 years so we have the best information available when we’re creating water policy.
-The first LTWRA will start for southern Victoria in 2018.
+Under the Water Act 1989 (the Act) we perform a LTWRA every 15 years so we have the best information available when we’re creating water policy.

 Under the Water Act 1989 s.22(L), a long-term water resources assessment must identify whether either or both of the following has occurred:

 - there has been any decline in the long-term availability of surface water or groundwater and whether the decline has fallen disproportionately on the environmental water reserve or on the allocation of water for consumptive purposes;

 - there has been any deterioration in waterway health for reasons related to flow.